hanishkvc/prgs-docs-spreadsheetkvc/README.md

 It can run in the terminals of a linux/unix/macosx system.
 And so also in the linux terminal provided by windows subsystem for linux.

-One needs to run sudo python setup.py install to install the c extension module for csv file line loading.
+If one wants to speed up the loading and some aspects of working with spreadsheets with millions of filled cells in them by some extent, then one needs to run sudo python setup.py install to install the c helper extension module.

 ### command line arguments